top of page

 In the summer months, she enjoys floating on the family boat at Delaware Lake with her boys.
 When she finds the time, she enjoys painting, swimming, grabbing a bite to eat in Uptown, or hosting friends on her patio.

-Tori Dorne
+Victoria Dorne

 Social Media and Website Coordinator